 The Order of the Arrow (OA) is the national honor society of the Boy Scouts of America.
 The primary purposes of OA are to encourage and train youth leaders for Troops and to provide cheerful service to Scouting and the community.
 The Kit-Ke-Hak-O-Kut Lodge serves the Mid-America Council by performing numerous service projects for Camp Cedars and its other camps as well as encouraging leadership by its members through the local units.
 The Order of the Arrow's primary role in Mid-America Council has been, and continues to be, the development of youth leadership.
-Camp Cedars and the OA maintain a long tradition of honoring youth leaders on a special day of recognition as part of the summer camp program at Camp Cedars.
-Every Wednesday at Camp Cedars is OA Day.
+Camp Cedars and the OA maintain a long tradition of honoring youth leaders on special occasions during camp as recognition as part of the summer camp program at Camp Cedars.
+On OA call outs at campfire Friday, and every Wednesday at Camp Cedars is OA Day.
 All Arrowmen are encouraged to wear their OA sash that day when in their field uniform.